anamatu3r/Cortado-/README.md

-WIP Stage: Planning the Syntax.
+WIP Stage: Coding more syntax

+The first syntax!!

 This project is work in progress!
 The expected release date is Feburary/March.